The following steps will help you get started if you are considering investing in or exporting to Mauritius:

 - Understand the Procedures for Setting up a Company in Mauritius: Guidelines for the incorporation of a company and the registration of a business in Mauritius are available here.
 The on-line application form for the incorporation of a company can be accessed here.

-Obtain Information on Occupation Permits: The Board of Investment website is a good starting point for information on working as a professional in Mauritius.
+Obtain Information on Occupation Permits: The Economic Development Board’s website is a good starting point for information on working as a professional in Mauritius.

 Working in Mauritius